Severe disruption on Greater Anglia trains

 Archant

-Train passengers are facing severe disruption after damage to overhead electric wires.
+Train passengers are facing severe disruption and cancellations after damage to overhead electric wires.

-Services from Norwich to London Liverpool Street, up to 10.30am, are affected after the problem, which has blocked Colchester and Marks Tey.
+Services from Norwich to London Liverpool Street, are cancelled until 4pm today, according to Greater Anglia.

+A message on the train company's website said: "Due to the overhead wires being damaged between Colchester and Marks Tey all lines are blocked.
+Customers are advised not to travel between in/out of Liverpool Street via Colchester until further notice.

 You may also want to watch: